In this article, you’ll find answers to questions like:

 - Community participation: Does your child know how to address and mail a letter, go to the library and check out a book, deposit money in a bank account?
 These are essential life skills.

-- Voting: Youth should know the importance of voting, how to register and vote.
+- Voting: Youth should know the importance of voting, To learn more about how to register and vote, visit the Palm Beach County Supervisor of Elections website.

 • Cheryl Checkers, clinical consultant, National Alliance on Mental Illness in Palm Beach County